 Apart from security and bandwidth, an important factor to consider is the amount of servers you can connect to.
 Paid VPNs, usually, have a vast amount of servers to ensure your connection is always live and going fast, allowing you to load content without loading issues or the connection struggling.

 And paid services will almost constantly have much better customer support than free services.
 Free services will often need you to troubleshoot and fix your own VPN problems while Paid services come with built-in support to quickly resolve the difficulty.
 Paid VPNs also offer good customer service over the phone which may be good if you can’t fix the problem over the web.

 When total privacy is needed, a VPN is the ideal solution.
 Unlike proxy services or applications that hide your device’s IP address, a VPN offers a greater level of privacy since a secure connection is made between your device and the server or network you are connecting to.

 A very good reason for using a VPN is the added security that it brings.
 If you need to send or receive any sensitive information over the Internet, a VPN is vital.
 Match the level of security you need to the VPN protocol to ensure you’re always safe and secure online.

 3. Access All Websites and Applications

-A VPN offers unrestricted access to websites and apps that might otherwise be blocked, for example due to local censorship.
-No matter where you are located, a VPN will give you access to a number of servers located around the world, allowing you to access your favorite websites with ease.
+A VPN offers unlimited access to websites that might sometimes be blocked, for example, due to local restrictions.
+No matter where you are located, a VPN will provide you access to a number of servers placed around the world, allowing you to enter your favorite websites with no limitations.